mohamedazizmaamar/mohamedazizmaamar/README.md

 <br/>

 This is Maamar Aziz.
-As a fan and enabler of Microsoft Technologies, my goals include continuous learning and career growth, with an adaptive approach to new technologies.
-Actively participating in the Power Users Community, I strive to contribute by solving queries and offering practical solutions through my blog.
-Beyond work, I find pleasure in reading novels, and engaging in Sports.
+As a fan of Microsoft Technologies, With a passion for continuous learning and career advancement, I embrace new technologies with an adaptable mindset.
+Actively engaged in the Power Users Community, I endeavor to assist others by resolving queries and providing practical solutions.

 ![image](https://img.shields.io/badge/Microsoft-Consultant-orange)
 ![image](https://img.shields.io/badge/Microsoft-PowerPlatform-red)